 How does a market researcher know when to use a qualitative approach and when to use a quantitative approach to a study?
-Is one approach really better than the other?
+Is one approach better than the other?

 A choice between research methods rests fundamentally on a set of decisions about the questions a researcher wants to answer and the practicality of gathering the kind of data that will answer those questions.
 The first step is to look for an obvious fit.

 Although there are a number of soft differences between the two types of methods, there is one very important distinction.
 Quantitative research is deductive and hinges on the presence of a hypothesis, which is identified before research begins.
-Qualitative research is inductive and does not require a hypothesis in order to start the research process.
+Qualitative research is inductive and does not require a hypothesis to start the research process.

 Let's take a closer look at this important difference, and dig a bit deeper into three key terms that help define quantitative and qualitative research.